PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/4_runtime.md

     OwnedMetaIndex: map Vec<u8> => u64;
 }
 ```
-Especially the last three elements are interesting since they basically represent an array.
+Especially the last three elements are interesting since they basically represent an array based on the combination of tuples and maps.
 This enables every user to own multiple metalog entries.

 ## Function
 Now, we actually going to implement a function to create a metalog entry.
 Therefore we put the following function inside “pub struct Module<T: Trait> for enum Call where origin: T::Origin {“.